Posts for: #Education

 Science Fiction and the Polymath

-Science Fiction and the Polymath Throughout my junior high years I was a huge science fiction fan.
+Throughout my junior high years I was a huge science fiction fan.
 One of my favorite authors of the time was Isaac Asimov.
 I was quite surprised to learn that Asimov not only wrote science fiction but had also penned books, short stories, and essays that ranged from religion (Guide to the Bible), chemistry (he was educated as a biochemist), engineering, and the list goes on.
+This realization intially confused me.
+How could a science fiction writer be so bold as to write on so many different topics?
+How could he know enough in each of those fields to qualify himself to write books on them?
+It would be many years before I encountered the term “polymath”, but surely Asimov earned the title.

 Read more